Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

 How Long to Use Them

-For dogs prone to yeast, long-term use is safe and recommended.
-Start daily for 4–6 weeks, then adjust based on your dog’s needs.
-Maintaining a consistent routine with both diet and probiotics is key for lasting results.
+For dogs prone to yeast, it is safe for use on a long-term basis.
+I recommend starting daily for at least 4-6 weeks.
+Adjust from there based on your dog’s needs.
+It is important to maintain a consistent routine for both diet and probiotics.

 4. Oatmeal and Herbal Baths